mvanwinkleias/blog_posts/2023-02-21-convert_NIST_doc_to_readable_thing/notes.md

 > I can't read the NIST SSDF document or the spreadsheet.
 > It's not provided in a good format.
+> This is a soft introduction to the SSDF, with my simplifcations in-line, and
+> references that allow you to go back to the SSDF.

 #### I CAN Read These:

 * [Practices Only](https://github.com/mvanwinkleias/blog_posts/blob/master/2023-02-21-convert_NIST_doc_to_readable_thing/NIST.SP.800-218.SSDF-table-practices_only.md)
 * [Entire thing in Markdown](https://github.com/mvanwinkleias/blog_posts/blob/master/2023-02-21-convert_NIST_doc_to_readable_thing/NIST.SP.800-218.SSDF-table.md)

+> I am able to read the output from my script.
+> If you are new, then the "Practices Only" version is what I would recommend.

 #### Audience